 How to Quickly Act Upon Water Damage and Mold Growth

 If your home is hit with water damage, quickly schedule a professional environmental specialist to determine if there has been any mold growth caused by the water.
 This should include mold testing in the home with specialized equipment by an inspector who will be able to identify any potential health risks your family may face.
-In some cases, it may be necessary to remove and replace materials such as insulation, drywall, flooring or carpet that have become contaminated with mold or are beyond repair due to extensive moisture exposure.
+In some cases, it may be necessary to remove and replace materials such as insulation, drywall, flooring, or carpet that have become contaminated with mold or are beyond repair due to extensive moisture exposure.

 Water damage repairs are essential for the safety of your home, but it’s important to take the proper steps to complete the necessary repairs.
-First, it’s vital that you clean and dry any areas affected by water damage, or remove any materials that are unsalvageable.
+First, it’s vital that you clean and dry any areas affected by water damage or remove any materials that are unsalvageable.
 This will help prevent mold from growing or spreading, as well as reduce odors.
-If a significant amount of water was involved, consider hiring a professional cleaning or remediation service to ensure that all moisture is removed and all affected materials are properly cleaned or disposed of.
+If a significant amount of water is involved, consider hiring a professional cleaning or remediation service to ensure that all moisture is removed and all affected materials are properly cleaned or disposed of.

 Next, begin inspecting other areas where the water damage occurred.
-Water can cause secondary problems due to seepage and evaporation into adjacent rooms, so look for wet carpets, walls or flooring and address those issues if necessary.
+Water can cause secondary problems due to seepage and evaporation into adjacent rooms, so look for wet carpets, walls, or flooring and address those issues if necessary.